*Update as of 18 Jan 2022

 Get you know the New Zealand Covid-19 Alert levels

-New Zealand has a 4-tier COVID-19 Alert Level system.
+New Zealand has a traffic light COVID-19 Alert Level system which comes into effect on the 3rd Dec 2021.
 Make sure you know what to do at different Alert Levels.

 If you feel unwell